thehackmatrix/URLZap/README.md

 # URLZap

-URLZap is an advanced multithreaded URL reconnaissance and crawling tool built in Python.

-It efficiently crawls a target website to discover internal links and outputs progress in real-time with a clean pink-themed UI.
+URLZap is a high-performance, multithreaded URL reconnaissance and crawling tool written in Python.
+It is designed for security researchers, penetration testers, and bug bounty hunters to efficiently discover internal links within target websites, helping to map attack surfaces and gather valuable reconnaissance data.

+Multithreaded crawling for fast URL enumeration

+Customizable depth and URL limits for thorough site discovery

+Real-time progress display with a clear, user-friendly interface

+Outputs crawled URLs for further scanning or manual review

+URLZap enables comprehensive URL gathering to support security assessments, web scraping, and site analysis workflows.

 ## Features